-Students must complete a research paper on a topic of their choosing that is related to the course.
+Students will be asked to complete a research paper on a topic of their choosing that is related to the course.
 Papers can focus on a theoretical debate identified in the course material or they can focus on a particular case study, so long as the topic is relevant to the course.
-Students should incorporate 8 to10 academic sources (books, scholarly journals, reports etc.).
+Students must incorporate 8 to10 academic sources (books, scholarly journals, reports etc.).
 Out of these sources at least 5 must be published within the last 10 years.
-The final essay should be 8-10 double spaced pages and will be due on the last day of class (December 8th).
+The final essay should be 8-10 double spaced pages (12 pt. font) and will be due on the last day of class (April 2nd).